isomerpages/govtech-gobusiness-main/_run-and-grow/taxes-gst-customs/taxes-gst.md

 You will need to register for GST if:

-- your taxable turnover for the past 12 months has exceeded $1 million or
+- Your taxable turnover for the past 12 months has exceeded $1 million or
-- you can reasonably expect your taxable turnover in the next 12 months to exceed $1 million
+- You can reasonably expect your taxable turnover in the next 12 months to exceed $1 million

 If your yearly taxable turnover does not exceed $1 million, you may still choose to [voluntarily register for GST](https://www.iras.gov.sg/irashome/GST/Non-GST-registered-businesses/Registering-for-GST/Factors-to-Consider-Before-Registering-Voluntarily-for-GST/){:target="_blank"} after carefully considering the obligations and responsibilities of being GST-registered.